Lions of the Serengeti Safari

 Day 1: Arrival – Arusha

-Upon arrival at Kilimanjaro Airport, you will be met by your driver and transferred to Venus premier Hotel in Arusha for dinner and overnight.
+Upon arrival at Kilimanjaro Airport, you will be met by your driver and transferred to Kibo palace hotel in Arusha for dinner and overnight.
 Settle into your accommodation, ready to start your safari proper in the morning.

 After breakfast you drive to Arusha National Park for a morning game drive with picnic lunch.
 This is one of the smaller national parks in Tanzania, but it has a rich variety of wildlife and landscapes.
 From the swampy Ngurdoto Crater and alkaline lakes to dense jungle and the towering peaks of Mount Meru and Kilimanjaro.
-Enjoy a peaceful and scenic canoeing safari on Momella Lake.
+After your picnic lunch enjoy a peaceful and scenic canoeing safari on Momella Lake.
 On this 2 hours canoe safari you can view buffaloes, bushbuck, giraffes, hippos, birds and beautiful views of Mount Meru and Kilimanjaro (on a clear day).
-In the late afternoon return to Venus Hotel for dinner and overnight.
+In the late afternoon return to Kibo Palace hotel for dinner and overnight.
 Read more about Arusha National Park.

 Drive today across the only active volcano in East Africa, Oldonyo Lengai, towards Lake Natron.
 On the way you can enjoy amazing landscapes and the traditional Maasai.
 Lake Natron is the most important breeding site for flamingos in the world and the only breeding site for flamingos in East Africa.
 The crust created by the alkali salt sometimes gives the lake a stunning red or pink hue, or even orange in the more shallow parts, by the microorganisms that live there.
 Today you also visit the big Engarasero waterfall.
 In the late afternoon you continue to Lake Maasai Giraffe Eco Lodge for dinner and overnight.

 Today starts, after breakfast, with a game drive in Lake Manyara National park.
 This park is known for its huge soda lake filled with pink-hued flamingos, large population of baboons, incredible birdlife and breathtaking views.
 You can see giraffes, elephants, hippos, buffaloes, zebras, flamingos and if you are lucky you spot a tree-climbing lion.
-Return to Rift Valley Photographic Lodge for dinner and overnight.
+In the late afternoon you will continue to Rift Valley Photographic Lodge for dinner.
+After dinner you will depart for night game drive in lake Manyara national park to look for animals that are hardly seen in day light like porcupine, aardvark, genets, bush babies and others.
+This is also a unique opportunity for you to experience the Wild Africa at night as you listen to the different animal sounds.
+Overnight will be at Rift valley lodge.
 Read more about Lake Manyara.

 Day 5: Serengeti National Park